-Our research and development expenses primarily are comprised of costs incurred in performing research and development activities, including related personnel and consultant's salaries, benefits and related costs, raw materials and supplies to develop product candidates, patent-related costs incurred in connection with filing patent applications and external costs of outside vendors engaged to conduct clinical development activities and trials.
+Our research and development expenses primarily are comprised of costs incurred in performing research and development activities, including related personnel salaries and benefits, consultant fees and related costs, raw materials and supplies to develop product candidates, patent-related costs incurred in connection with filing patent applications and external costs of outside vendors engaged to conduct clinical development activities and trials.
 See "-A. Operating Results-Components of Results of Operations-Expenses-Research and Development Expenses."